rollkit/rollkit/README.md

 Please join our [Community Discord](https://discord.com/invite/YsnTPcSfWQ) to ask questions, discuss your ideas, and connect with other contributors.

+## Dependency Graph

+To see our progress and a possible future of rollmint visit our [Dependency Graph](./docs/specification/rollmint-dependency-graph.md).

 ## Code of Conduct

 See our Code of Conduct [here](https://docs.celestia.org/community/coc).